vc-csv11/EX01-HelloWorld/README.md

 ### Overview

-The goal of this project is to familarize your self with the programming assignment work flow.
+The goal of this project is to familiarize your self with the programming assignment work flow.
 That is, the individual steps taken to start, complete and turn in for a grade a programming assignment for this class.
 All subsequent programming assignments will follow the same exact works flow.